DanS01/Close-Milestone-Action/README.md

 # Close Milestone Action

-Github Action to automatically close milestones linked to issues.
+Github Action to automatically close milestones linked to pull requests and issues.
-This should be triggered upon issue closure and closes the milestone when there are no open issues remaining on it.
+This should be triggered upon pull request or issue closure and closes the milestone when there are no open issues remaining on it.

 ## Example Github Action Workflow File